 Exercise: More Potent Than Any Potion An adaptation from a Harvard Health Publication.
 This article is an overview of some of the physiological improvements that occur when a person exercises regularly.

-Muscle Matters 10 health benefits to increased muscle mass.
+Muscle Matters 10 health benefits of increased muscle mass.